Reading layout

 Playwright vs Selenium: Performance Benchmarks for Python Scrapers

 When architecting scalable data extraction pipelines, selecting the right browser automation framework directly impacts throughput, infrastructure costs, and maintenance overhead.
 This benchmark analysis isolates execution speed, memory footprint, and network efficiency between two industry standards, providing reproducible metrics for developers navigating Advanced Scraping Techniques & Anti-Bot Evasion.
-By controlling for identical Python implementations, network conditions, and target DOM complexity, we deliver actionable performance data to guide framework selection for both high-volume and anti-bot-protected environments.
+By controlling for identical Python implementations, network conditions, and target DOM complexity, we deliver actionable performance data to guide framework selection.

 Core Architecture & Execution Model

-Selenium relies on the WebDriver protocol, which communicates with browsers via HTTP/JSON over local network ports.
-This introduces inherent latency due to request serialization, process spawning, and context switching.
+Selenium relies on the WebDriver protocol, communicating with browsers via HTTP/JSON over local network ports.
+This introduces inherent latency from request serialization, process spawning, and context switching.
 Playwright bypasses the legacy WebDriver specification by connecting directly to browser DevTools Protocol (CDP) or equivalent APIs via WebSockets, enabling asynchronous command execution and real-time event streaming.

 The architectural difference fundamentally alters how each framework handles concurrent requests, DOM polling, and resource allocation during automated scraping sessions.
 Playwright's direct CDP binding removes the HTTP translation layer entirely, resulting in tighter control over browser lifecycles and significantly reduced command latency.